Posts

 Across industries, there are a lot of articles that suggest sales is dead.
 The argument is that web provides a content rich platform for buyers to “self-sell” and there is no longer a need for a salesperson to drive awareness, shape and develop needs and craft tailored solutions.
 Some studies found that 70-80+% of a decision is made on the web and through trusted networks before a person ever engages a sales person.
 The sales rep’s role is reduced to order taking at the end of a self-sell cycle.

 But where do you begin?
 Which networks should you join?
 How do you build an online presence?
 How do you avoid introducing risk with your current brand?
 What is involved in using social media and inbound marketing techniques day-to-day?
 To help you get started, we developed the following checklist.
 This ten-step plan will guide you in taking positive steps forward in your new media marketing plan.
-With a thoughtful approach and a committed strategy, you will be rewarded with professional online presence and accelerated growth.
+With a thoughtful approach and a committed strategy, you will be rewarded with a professional online presence and accelerated growth.

 1. Define your purpose.
 Determine in advance why you are engaging in new media.
 Is it for educational purposes or to market your business?
 If you don’t have clear intentions, how can you expect to have clear results?